Skip to main content

 Machine learning can do more than make product recommendations.
 AI-powered tools can be used to drive sales, optimize efficiency, and enhance customer engagement in many other ways.

-After unprecedented hype in 2023, this year will be all about extracting real value from a healthy partnership with generative AI (genAI).
+After unprecedented hype in 2023, 2024 and 2025, this year will be all about extracting real value from a healthy partnership with generative AI (genAI).
 Brands are already experimenting with using AI to analyze product trends, optimize pricing, offer advanced search experiences, and automatically respond to customer reviews.

 But it’s not about having the shiniest tool or bot.
 Success with genAI is in the increased value you deliver.
 And to make it worth the hype, it needs to come in the form of hard metrics like revenue, time saved, or customer satisfaction.